Prince Albert of Saxe-Coburg and Gotha: Illness and death

-Also in November 1861, the Trent affair—the forcible removal of Confederate envoys from a British ship, the RMS Trent, by Union forces during the American Civil War—threatened war between the United States and Britain.
+Also in November 1861, the Trent Affair—the forcible removal of Confederate envoys from a British ship, the RMS Trent, by Union forces during the American Civil War—threatened war between the United States and Britain.
 The British government prepared an ultimatum and readied a military response.
 Albert was gravely ill but intervened to defuse the crisis.
 In a few hours, he revised the British demands in a manner that allowed the Lincoln administration to surrender the Confederate commissioners who had been seized from the Trent and to issue a public apology to London without losing face.
-The key idea, based on a suggestion from The Times, was to give Washington the opportunity to deny it had officially authorised the seizure and thereby apologise for the captain's mistake.
+The key idea, based on a suggestion from The Times, was to give Washington the opportunity to deny that it had officially authorised the seizure and thereby to apologise for the captain's mistake.

 On 9 December, one of Albert's doctors, William Jenner, diagnosed him with typhoid fever.
-Albert died at 10:50 p.m. on 14 December 1861 in the Blue Room at Windsor Castle, in the presence of the Queen and five of their nine children.
+Albert died at 10:50 pm on 14 December 1861 in the Blue Room at Windsor Castle, in the presence of the Queen and five of their nine children.
 He was 42 years old.
-The contemporary diagnosis was typhoid fever, but modern writers have pointed out that Albert's ongoing stomach pain, leaving him ill for at least two years before his death, may indicate that a chronic disease, such as Crohn's disease, kidney failure, or abdominal cancer, was the cause of death.
+The contemporary diagnosis was typhoid fever, but modern writers have pointed out that Albert's ongoing stomach pain, which left him ill for at least two years before his death, may indicate that a chronic disease such as Crohn's disease, kidney failure or abdominal cancer was the cause of death.

+Albert's funeral was held on 23 December 1861 at St George's Chapel, Windsor Castle.
+His body was temporarily entombed in the chapel's Royal Vault.
+A year after his death, his remains were deposited at the Royal Mausoleum, Frogmore, which remained incomplete until 1871.
+The sarcophagus, in which both he and Victoria were eventually laid, was carved from the largest block of granite that had ever been quarried in Britain.

+The Queen's grief was overwhelming, and the tepid feelings that the public had for Albert were replaced by sympathy.
+The widowed Victoria never recovered from Albert's death; she entered into a deep state of mourning and wore black for the rest of her life.
+Albert's rooms in all his houses were kept as they had been even with hot water brought in the morning and linen and towels changed daily.
+Such practices were common in the houses of the very rich.